Login

 Automatic mode is best explained by describing what happens on a normal day.

 During the night the voltage has dropped below 12.5V.
-When the voltage drops below this value, the algorithm understands that the batteries need to be recharged.
+When the voltage drops below this value, the algorithm understands that the batteries need to be recharged and should have priority.
 It waits until the voltage hits 14.1 Volt (all voltages are configurable), and then starts counting down a (configurable) amount of time to give the batteries a chance to recharge.
-Once the timer has expired and the voltage is still at least 14.1V, the boiler heating element will be switched on.
-If the solar panel power is not big enough to sustain this load, the voltage will start to drop.
+Once the timer has expired and the voltage is still at least 14.1V, the water heating element will be switched on.
+If the solar panel power is not big enough to sustain this load, the voltage will slowly start to drop.
 As long as the voltage doesn't drop any further than 13.5V it will continue heating.
-If it drops below 13.5V, the heater is switched off.
-Without the load of the boiler the voltage will rise again, and once it again hits 14.1V, it starts counting down again, but this time the time is much shorter and depending on water temperature.
-Below 40°C it will wait for only 1 minute before switching on the boiler again.
+If it drops below 13.5V, the heater will be switched off.
+Without the load of the heater the voltage will rise again, and once it again hits 14.1V, it starts counting down again, but this time the time is much shorter and depending on water temperature.
+Below 40°C it will wait for only 1 minute before switching on the heater again.
 Above 40°C it will wait for 5 minutes, except when the algorithm thinks it is time for a legionella killing cycle, then it will only wait for 2 minutes.
 Once the water has reached the legionella killing temperature of 60°C, the wait time will increase to 10 minutes, until the maximum temperature of 80°C is reached.
-(If there is still solar power, why not use it to boost the boiler up to 80°C so that the next day you will still have warm water even if there is no solar opportunity?)
-The switching cycle is repeated over and over again, and at the end of the day you will have full batteries and (depending on the amount of excess solar energy) warm to very hot water in the boiler.
+(If there is still solar power, why not use it to boost the water temperature up to 80°C so that the next day you will still have warm water even if there is no solar opportunity?)
+The switching cycle is repeated over and over again, and at the end of the day you will have full batteries and (depending on the amount of excess solar energy) warm to very hot water in the hot water tank.

 Legionella prevention

-The Legionella prevention/warning mechanism works like this: A warning is issued on the LCD once the last time the killing temperature was reached was too long ago, and it will then more aggressively try to achieve this temperature.
+The Legionella prevention/warning mechanism works like this: A warning is issued on the LCD once the last time the killing temperature was reached has been too long ago, and it will then more aggressively try to reach this temperature.
 When the temperature is below 25°C, the colony is considered to be "stalled", i.e. not killed but also not developing, so the timer is paused.
-The Legionella killing cycle can also be manually invoked and will heat up the boiler to 60°C. Once the killing temperature has been hit, the warning will disappear again and the program will revert to automatic mode.
+The Legionella killing cycle can also be manually invoked and will heat up the water to 60°C. Once the killing temperature has been hit, the warning will disappear again and the program will revert to automatic mode.

 All parameters (the lower temperature, the killing temperature and interval) are of course configurable.